spcruzaley/java-challenge-ac001/readme.md

 ### Save graph configuration

 This endpoint should receive a graph and store it in the database for future references.
+It should associate an integer identifier to the graph and send it on the response body.

 * Endpoint: `http://<host>:<port>/graph`
 * HTTP Method: POST